krovs/oscp-writeups/docs/PWK Challenges/feast.md

 ]);
 ```

-And enumerate domain users
+And enumerate domain users.

 ![](assets/Pasted%20image%2020250228161150.png)

-Using that key and configure an aws cli profile shows that is a root account but there is nothing inside.
+Using that key and configuring an AWS CLI profile shows that it is a root account, but there is nothing inside.

-We can access the mysql db using root.
+We can access the MySQL database using root.

 ![](assets/Pasted%20image%2020250228200705.png)

-Table cloudsync has some users, let's try to break the passwords.
+The `cloudsync` table has some users.
+Let's try to crack the passwords.

-We recovered 6
+We recovered six.

 ![](assets/Pasted%20image%2020250228200951.png)